Learn how to handle customer

 Handle Customer Complaints

-Here are a few rules to follow when things don't go right
+Here 7 rules to follow when things don't go right

 How to Turn Customer Service Complaints into Profits